 – Unprofessional practices

 Avoid IVA companies that pressure you into signing up for their services.
-An IVA is a legally binding debt solution and a good IVA company will give you sufficient time to make a decision and won’t try to pressure you into anything.
+An IVA is a legally binding debt solution and the best IVA companies will give you sufficient time to make a decision and won’t try to pressure you into anything.
 A good practice will allow you the time to review any IVA proposal and to fully ensure that it offers an affordable monthly payment to your creditors and fits your personal circumstances.

 You should also be wary of IVA companies that make unrealistic promises.
 No IVA company should offer guaranteed acceptance of your IVA and nor should they guarantee your monthly payment without fully assessing your circumstances.